Prevent Blocked Drains Now: Know the Common Causes

 3. Grease buildup

-Grease buildup is one of the most common causes of residential cookbook problems leading to blockages.
+Blockages can be caused by grease buildup.
 Many people pour hot grease down their kitchen sink since it’s liquid form making it easily escapes from dishes but congeals quickly once it cools off deep inside your pipes causing stubborn clogs.

 4. Structural damage

 Cracked or collapsed pipes due to age, weather or changes in the soil can cause blocked drains.
-Signs of structural damage of pipes include:
+The following are signs of pipe damage:

 - Slowly draining water